Skip to content Accessibility info

 Jacksonville Roads

-Jacksonville is the largest city by land area in the contiguous United States.
-That means more road miles, longer commutes, and more exposure.
-Several local factors directly affect your auto insurance rate and the coverage you need:
+Jacksonville is the largest city by land area in the contiguous United States, which translates to more road miles, longer commutes, and more exposure for the average driver.
+Several local factors directly affect your auto insurance rate and the coverage you should be carrying.

-• Uninsured drivers.
 Florida ranks among the worst states in the nation for uninsured drivers.
-That is why UM/UIM coverage is not optional in practice, even though it is optional by law.
+That's why UM/UIM coverage isn't really optional in practice, even though it's optional on paper.

-• Vehicle theft.
-Certain ZIP codes in Jacksonville have higher-than-average vehicle theft rates, which affects comprehensive premiums.
+Certain ZIP codes in Jacksonville run higher than average on vehicle theft, which affects comprehensive premiums.

-Understanding these local risks helps you choose coverage that actually fits Jacksonville driving, not generic coverage designed for a different state.
-If you carry umbrella insurance, your auto liability limits interact directly with your umbrella threshold — we coordinate both.
+Understanding these local risks helps you pick coverage that actually fits Jacksonville driving, not generic coverage built for a different state.
+If you carry umbrella insurance, your auto liability limits tie directly into your umbrella threshold, so we coordinate both together.

 Ready to compare?

 Augustyniak Insurance Group has been protecting Jacksonville drivers since 2005.
-With 11 personal auto companies, 2,250+ five-star reviews, and 12 consecutive years as a Three Best Rated agency, we have the relationships and the expertise to find your best option.
+With eleven personal auto companies, over 2,250 five-star Google reviews, and twelve straight years as a Three Best Rated agency, we have the relationships and the expertise to track down your best option.

 Monday through Friday, 8:30 AM to 5:00 PM